Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 51-point total in six of nine games (66.7%) this season.
+- Tulsa and its opponents have combined to put up more than 51 points in six of nine games this season.

-- The two teams combine to score 40.7 points per game, 10.3 less than the over/under in this contest.
+- Temple's games have gone over 51 points in four of nine chances this season.

+- Saturday's over/under is 10.3 points higher than the combined 40.7 PPG average of the two teams.

-- The 65.6 points per game these two squads have allowed their opponents to score this season are 14.6 more than the 51 over/under in this contest.
+- These two squads surrender a combined 65.6 points per game, 14.6 more than this contest's over/under.

-- The Golden Hurricane and their opponents have scored an average of 55.9 points per game in 2021, 4.9 more than Saturday's total.
+- Golden Hurricane games this season feature an average total of 55.9 points, a number 4.9 points higher than Saturday's over/under.

-- In 2021, games involving the Owls have averaged a total of 54.0 points, 3.0 more than the set total in this contest.
+- The 54.0 PPG average total in Owls games this season is 3.0 points more than this game's over/under.

 Tulsa Stats and Trends

-- Tulsa has five wins against the spread in 10 games this year.
+- In Tulsa's 10 games this year, it has five wins against the spread.

-- Tulsa has hit the over in 66.7% of its opportunities this year (six times in nine games with a set point total).
+- Tulsa's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Tulsa piles up more than 395.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- Tulsa is 3-2 against the spread and 3-3 overall when the team picks up over 395.8 yards.

-- The Golden Hurricane have turned the ball over 19 times this season, eight more turnovers than the Owls have forced (11).
+- This year, the Golden Hurricane have turned the ball over 19 times, eight more than the Owls' takeaways (11).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.